Green-Hat-fd/portfolio/index.md

 &ensp; &ensp; (This game is a work made with the help of other people while I was studying in the Academy)

-**_Feature(s)_**
+**_Challenges(s)_**

 - An always fully loaded gun that can destroy targets and activate some switches
+- A rolling barrel inspired by cartoons that can be ridden
+    - When ridden, the player needs to go backwards to make the barrel roll forward, and vice-versa (it follows how physics should work)
+    > (Made using the Dot product between the direction where the player is looking and the "forward" direction of the barrel – limiting the movement of the player to move only sideways, and not forward or backwards, when on top of the barrel)
 - Two different types of switches: a toggle one (that switches depending on which side is left on) and a pushable one (that needs to remain pushed to stay active)
     - Both of them are physics based (so the player or objects, like boxes, can interact with them)
-- A rolling barrel inspired by cartoons that can be ridden
-    - When ridden, the player needs to go backwards to make the barrel roll forward, and vice-versa (it follows how physics should work)
 - A Rum-based mechanic that shows some hidden platforms over a specific period of time when drank

 ### &ensp; _GlyphSeeker_